 Narcissistic people always look good at first.
 They build trust, encourage contact, and are fun.
 As they are based on the facade, when we get to know them, we will always see a good image.

 They protect themselves and project an opposite image in order to cope with their insecurity.
 They tend to make others see that they are perfect, that they do not make mistakes, and that, therefore, they are above everything.
-They are popular, they are full of success and friends, and they surround themselves with material goods.
+Narcissistic people are often are popular, they are full of success and friends, and they surround themselves with material goods.
 They start from constructing an image based on “I have” instead of the true “I am”.

 Their state of superiority makes them think that they have knowledge about everything.
 They are always right, which leads them to be highly intransigent and harsh with those who do not think like them.
 The empathy that they have been able to show at the beginning, at this point disappears.